MileHacker Logo

 • Fortaleza de São Miguel: Typically open Tuesday through Sunday.
 It charges a small entry fee.

-• Mausoléu de Agostinho Neto: Opening hours can be variable; inquire locally for current access rules.
+• Mausoléu de Agostinho Neto: Opening hours can be variable; ask locally about current access rules.

 • Palácio de Ferro: Generally viewed from the exterior.
 Interior access is often restricted.

-• General advice: Always check current operating times and costs locally or by way of a reliable tour operator.
+• General advice: Always check current operating times and costs in the local area or by way of a reliable tour operator.

 Insider Tips